gazebosim/docs/edifice/ros_integration.md

 ## Binary install

-Binaries are not yet supported for Dome.
+Binaries are not yet supported for Edifice.
 Check out the [table on ros_ign](https://github.com/ignitionrobotics/ros_ign) for other combinations.

 ## Source install